Xonshiz/WWT-Uploader/readme.md

 Now, the script will begin uploading the torrent to WWT and would show the message on the command prompt/shell.

 You don't have to follow part 1 everytime.
 You can just go to part 2 if you don't have to make major changes to description or category id.

+## Notes
+1.)
+You need to run his script in a shell or a command prompt.
+2.)
+Please don't install this in locations where you need admin access to do anything.
+For example, don't install it in `C://`, `C://windows`, `Program Files` etc. You can just install it on a folder on desktop or elsewhere.